 - The Accreditation Council for Occupational Therapy Education (ACOTE) in May 2012 gave approval to the University to begin to offer the Master of Occupational Therapy (MOT) degree in a flexible online and weekend format over ten trimesters commencing in January 2013.

 - In November 2013 the University became part of the Laureate International Universities network.
 At the time, the Laureate network consisted of more than 82 campus-based and online universities offering undergraduate and graduate degree programs to over 1 million students in 29 countries throughout the Americas, Europe, Africa, Asia, and the Middle East.

-- USAHS earned its first regional accreditation from the WASC Senior College & University Commission in 2014 and is up for re-affirmation in 2019.
+- USAHS earned its first regional accreditation from the WASC Senior College & University Commission in 2014 and was reaffirmed in 2019.

 - In 2015 the University began the MHScAT (Athletic Training) degree and opened the Miami, Florida, campus at its Dolphin Mall address.
 Approval was gained for the Master of Health Administration (MHA).

 - In 2016, the University launched a first-professional Doctor of Occupational Therapy (OTD) program at its San Marcos, CA and Austin, TX campuses and received approval to offer its first-professional Flex Master of Occupational Therapy program at its Austin, TX campus.
 The University also extended its post-professional program offerings with the introduction of two new graduate programs including a Master of Science in Nursing (MSN) and Master of Health Administration (MHA).
 The University also re-launched the Master of Health Science (MHS) program as well as new specializations within the Doctor of Education (EdD) program.

 - USAHS inaugurated Dr. Divina Grossman as the fifth university president in May of 2018.